mihajlija/perf-budget/your-first-performance-budget/Your first performance budget.md

 </table>

-*Note: The recommended sizes are for the critical-path resources *
+<div class="aside note">Note: The recommended sizes are for the critical-path resources</div>

 Defining a budget based on quantity metrics is a tricky business.
 An e-commerce website with loads of product photos is very different from a news portal which is mostly text.
 If you have ads or analytics on your site, that increases the amount of Javascript you’re shipping.